gfpacheco/launchpad/manual.md

 ## Sharing examples

 For  the initial launch, we don’t have a site for browsing and sharing pads.
 We hope people will discover pads through links around the internet, from package READMEs, documentation, and tutorials.
 However, to make it a bit easier we’ve put up a repository where you can send a PR with a link and description for your pad to share it with the world!
 See it here:

+## Code

+The code you write in Launchpad runs in Node.js 4 on Auth0 Extend (you might know this as Webtask), and is compiled with Babel so that you can use modern JavaScript features.
+So that you don't have to write any server boilerplate, you can just export the following things from the module:

+### `schema`

+A GraphQL.js schema object.
+You can write this directly by hand, or use a package like `graphql-tools` to generate it.

+### `context`

+A function that generates a context object from the request headers and pad secrets.
+It can return an object or a promise that resolves to an object.

+### `rootValue`

+An object that is passed in as the parent object in the resolvers on the root Query and Mutation types.

+## npm dependencies

+You can use any dependencies from `npm` in your pad.
+Just import from any package, and when the code is deployed our server will automatically include the newest versions of those packages for you.